isaacs/cuttlefish/README.md

   `contentType`, `content_type`, `mime-type`, `mime_type`, `mimeType`
 * `headers` Additional headers to pass to the Manta PUT operation.
   Does not check against headers for pre-existing files.
+* `skip` A boolean to say "do not send this file, even if the remote does not have it, or the md5 doesn't match".
+This is useful if you want to only remove certain missing files, but not all.
+A skipped file will be emitted as a `match` if the remote has a file by that name, without checking length or md5.
+If the remote does not have a copy of the file, then it is still not sent, but is not emitted as a match.
 * `name` The key in the `files` hash.
 When file objects are cast to a string, their `name` field is returned.
 * `mkdirs` Boolean `true`, but only because the file is passed as an